Fixed vs Variable Mortgage Canada: Which Is Better in 2026?

 When a Fixed-Rate Mortgage Makes Sense

-A fixed-rate mortgage remains the most popular option, chosen by roughly 70% of Canadian borrowers.
+A fixed-rate mortgage remains the most popular option, chosen by many Canadian borrowers because of payment stability.
 The primary reason is simple: predictable payments.

 A fixed rate may be the best choice if the following situations apply to you.